-The Trust has received a feasibility study dated August 15, 2018 prepared by Canadian Self Storage Valuation Services Inc., a third party valuation firm, in respect of the self storage portion of the proposed development.
-The feasibility study analyzed the feasibility of a self storage facility at the Development Property based on current supply and demand characteristics in the trade area, and involved among other things a site visit by the appraiser and the collection and review of local market data.
-The feasibility study suggests that the market conditions are conducive to the construction of a self storage facility at the Development Property.
-Below are excerpts from Canadian Self Storage Valuation Services Inc.'s summary of the feasibility study.
+The Trust has received the Self Storage Feasibility Study, prepared by Canadian Self Storage Valuation Services Inc., a third party valuation firm, in respect of the self storage portion of the proposed development.
+The Self Storage Feasibility Study analyzed the feasibility of a self storage facility at the Development Property based on current supply and demand characteristics in the trade area, and involved among other things a site visit by the appraiser and the collection and review of local market data.
+The Self Storage Feasibility Study suggests that the market conditions are conducive to the construction of a self storage facility at the Development Property.
+Below are excerpts from Canadian Self Storage Valuation Services Inc.'s summary of the Self Storage Feasibility Study.